kubedb/docs/docs/guides/percona-xtradb/quickstart/overview/index.md

 persistentvolumeclaim/data-sample-pxc-0   Bound    pvc-7502c222-2b02-4363-9027-91ab0e7b76dc   1Gi        RWO            standard       39s
 ```

-From the above output, you can see that all perconaxtradb resources(`StatefulSet`, `Service`, etc.) are deleted except `PVC` and `Secret`.
+From the above output, you can see that all perconaxtradb resources(`PetSet`, `Service`, etc.) are deleted except `PVC` and `Secret`.
 You can recreate your perconaxtradb again using this resources.

 **Delete:**

 If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `PerconaXtraDB` object `deletionPolicy` to `Delete`.
-In this setting, `StatefulSet` and the volumes will be deleted.
+In this setting, `PetSet` and the volumes will be deleted.
 If you decide to restore the database, you can do so using the snapshots and the credentials.

-When the `DeletionPolicy` is set to `Delete` and the PerconaXtraDB object is deleted, the KubeDB operator will delete the StatefulSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.
+When the `DeletionPolicy` is set to `Delete` and the PerconaXtraDB object is deleted, the KubeDB operator will delete the PetSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.

 Suppose, we have a database with `deletionPolicy` set to `Delete`.
 Now, are going to delete the database using the following command: